PatD/react-adventure-game-engine/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/987b18a9-7288-4088-b864-a99f1ffbaca9/deploy-status)](https://app.netlify.com/sites/react-adventure-game-engine/deploys)

 # A React.js game engine - a tribute to 1980s adventure games
 This game engine is heavily derived from 1980/90's graphic adventure computer games.
-Games with four (`CGA`) or sixteen (`EGA`) color graphics, driven with arrow keys for hero movement and a text parser for execuring game commands.
+Games with four (`CGA`) or sixteen (`EGA`) color graphics, driven with arrow keys for player movement and a text parser for execuring game commands.

-## But why?
+## But... why?
 The primary reason was to give me a chance to learn React without making a CRUD form or TODO list.
 I hoped a game engine would afford me a much broader awareness of _why_ people used React.js over vanilla JavaScript.

 > #### Why didn't you use...
-> There are a ton of great React libraries and tools that would have made this effort significantly easier.
+> There are a _ton_ of great React libraries and tools that would have made this effort significantly easier.
 But learning and understanding require doing the hard part first, before you can appreciate the value of a good state management library or animation library.

 ## Should I use it to make a game?
 I mean, why not?
 If 1980s style advernture games are the style you want to mimic, and you're already comfortable with HTML5, CSS, JavaScript (especially reactive JavaScript frameworks like React and Vue), this might be the engine for you.
 It doesn't promise 60FPS, nor state of the art 3d graphics.